-The Domestic Violence and Employment Wheel describes how a job can act as a “protective factor” in prevent abuse.
+The Domestic Violence and Employment Wheel describes how a job can act as a “protective factor” in prevent abuse, if you are dealing with this already and you are interested in getting to know the laws that protect you, check with legal expert Bob Bratt using the link.
 It describes the benefits that work provides to victims and conversely the reasons why abusers try to prevent the victim from being employed.
 While being “gainfully employed” does not prevent abusive relationships in every situation, employment does provide the key support systems that can help a victim in different ways.
 The purpose of the model is to illustrate the value of work in preventing and leaving abusive relationships.

 Especially when the victim and abuser cohabitate, money may provide the victim the literal means to leave the abusive relationship.
 Getting the taxi or gas to travel to a hotel room or another city requires financial resources.
 Establishing a new place to live may include a down payment for mortgage or rent, setting up utilities and other costs of moving possessions.
 Civil legal actions, medical bills and other services require resources which would be difficult for a person financially dependent on the abuser.
 Money simply provides flexibility and more options for victims.